djmsampson/layout2/tbx/layoutdoc/WhyUseLayouts.md

 ## Introduction

-The overriding reason for using layouts or layout managers is to gain control of the resizing behavior of the interface without having to write a complex `SizeChangedFcn` callback on the app's main figure window or containers such as panels, tabs, etc. If you position user\-interface elements directly, i.e., by setting their `Position` property, then you have two choices about what happens when the figure window resizes.
+The overriding reason for using layouts or layout managers is to gain control of the resizing behavior of the interface without having to write a complex `SizeChangedFcn` callback on the app's main figure window or containers such as panels, tabs, etc. If you position user interface elements directly, i.e., by setting their `Position` property, then you have two choices about what happens when the figure window resizes.

 ## Normalized units

-Using normalized units, the user\-interface components scale with the figure window.
+Using normalized units, the user interface components scale with the figure window.
 In the example below, we don't really want the buttons to grow, but everything will resize in proportion when the figure window is resized.

 ```matlab
 f = figure( 'Position', 200 * ones( 1, 4 ) );